Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Asymptotic Optimality

 \section{Asymptotic Optimality}

 Our goal in this section is to show that the cost functional of the QCP introduced in \eqref{cost functional of QCP} converges to an analogous cost functional associated with the DCP addressed in Section \ref{Sec3 in CH4: Diffusion Control Problem (DCP)}.
 In particular, it converges to the value function of the limiting process described in \eqref{value function}.
 Hence, we can ``translate" the optimal strategy of the DCP to the QCP so that it turns out to be nearly optimal.
-Here we mainly prove two results: Theorem \ref{Asymptotic lower bound} exhibits that the cost functional of the QCP, \eqref{cost functional of QCP} has an asymptotic lower bound, and Theorem \ref{Asysmptotic optimality} shows an asymptotically optimal sequence of the QCPs where the associated sequence of cost functional converges to the value function described in \eqref{eq: value function with x}.
+Here, we mainly prove two results: Theorem \ref{Asymptotic lower bound} exhibits that the cost functional of the QCP \eqref{cost functional of QCP} has an asymptotic lower bound, and Theorem \ref{Asysmptotic optimality} reveals an asymptotically optimal sequence of the QCPs where the associated sequence of cost functional converges to a value function of DCP.